bakera1/CreditDefaultSwapPricer/README.md

 #### Array of Arrays

 The return response of the cds_all_in_one call has been simplified to return a vector of vectors of doubles, effectively a list of jagged arrays or a jagged matrix.
-The primary reason being that the python code is much easier to manipulate as three core objects
+The primary reason being that the python code is much easier to manipulate as a list of tuple objects rather than just a tuple.

 + base - list of primary pricing and risk measures
 + pbvp - forward looking price array